 The program runs weekly from Monday to Thursday, and our program fee for holders of U.S. and Canadian licenses is $500 for one week or $1,000 for two weeks.
 Foreign graduates may also attend, and we train these participants with an instructor-to-student ratio of 1:1.
 As such, our program fee for foreign graduates is $1,000 for one week or $2,000 for two weeks.

-If you would like to attend training with your medical team, our Team Training Program can provide that service.
+If you would like to attend training with your medical team, our Spay/Neuter Surgical Team Training can provide that service.

 Step 1: Submit Your Application

 Please complete the Application Form and contact email@example.com with any questions.
 You will be contacted within five business days to discuss available dates.
 The application includes an agreement to the terms in our Memorandum of Understanding, which should be read ahead of time.